Skip to main content

 “SNHU gave me the flexibility, and it was also very dynamic,” he said.
 “I could fit it into my schedule.”

 And after earning his Bachelor of Science (BS) in Business Administration with a concentration in Finance online from SNHU, Hurst decided he had more to learn.
-He moved forward with a Master of Business Administration (MBA) in Finance to become a double SNHU alum only a year later.
+He moved forward with a Master of Business Administration (MBA) with a concentration in Finance to become a double SNHU alum only a year later.

 Growth in Real Time